Discriminative Semantic Transitive Consistency for Cross-Modal Learning: Qualitative Results

 \section{Qualitative Results}

 We provide here some additional qualitative results in Fig.~\ref{fig:qual_res_supple}.

-In addition, we request the readers to look at the videos available at \texttt{https://krantiparida.github.io/projects/dstc.html} for a better understanding of the retrieval results.
+In addition, we request the readers to look at the videos available at \url{https://krantiparida.github.io/projects/dstc.html} for a better understanding of the retrieval results.
 The discussion below refers to the videos available in the above link.

-We provide four example video results each for audio-to-video and video-to-audio retrieval in separate files.
+We provide four example video results each for audio-to-video and video-to-audio retrieval in separate files, as part of the supplementary material.
+The name of the files are self-explanatory.
 As our method performs cross-modal retrieval, we have switched off the other modality which was not used respectively in the query and the retrieved examples, \ie~audio is muted for all the retrieved examples in case of audio-to-video retrieval and for all the query examples in case of video-to-audio retrieval.
 Similarly, video modality is turned off for the other case, where for illustration we show a random frame from the video as a representative image for the entire duration (the selected frame appearance is not used for retrieval and is shown in the result just for illustration).

 We mention some interesting observations from retrieval results below. \\